esmupamungkas/docker-laravel/README.md

 > services:
 >   app:
 >     image: laravelfpm:latest
+>     container_name: myapp
 >     volumes:
 >       - .:/var/www/html
 >     ports:
 >       - "65080:80"
 > ```
-> We mounts application folder as volume so we can do some codes or environment configuration update without rebuilding container, only container restart required.
+> - We mounts application folder as volume so we can do some codes or environment configuration update without rebuilding container, only container restart required.
->
+> - Change container_name with your preferred name, or use my name if you have no idea.
->Port bind to 65080, change it to your needs for reverse proxy or direct serve.
+> - Port bind to 65080, change it to your needs for reverse proxy or direct serve.

 <br>
 <h1 align="center"> Me no speak Americano? </h1>